 Pierre Metrailler, CEO of event tech supplier SpotMe, shared a recent conversation with a large corporate client.
 “Discussing their tech solutions, they told us that they had a ‘netzero ambition so we cannot fly large numbers of people to events’ and they ‘want to manage communication and optics carefully when it comes to travel.’”

 The use of scenario planning will play an essential role as planners seek to visualize exactly how they can do things differently.
-A report by Gallus Events charted both a “business as usual” path and a sustainable path for the U.K. event industry to highlight the importance of the digitalization of events.
+A report by Gallus Events charted both a “business as usual” path and a sustainable path for the U.K. events industry to highlight the importance of the digitalization of events.

 Scenario planning is designed to provide food for thought and stimulate much-needed debate in an industry at the sharp edge of emission reductions.
-The event industry may be missing debate, but thanks to the latest IPCC report, it is not missing the evidence or the advice needed to limit the climate impact of events.
+The events industry may be missing debate, but thanks to the latest IPCC report, it is not missing the evidence or the advice needed to limit the climate impact of events.